liqula/react-flux/example/README.md

 the same actions, same views, and produces the same DOM, so the design overview from the flux repository covers this example application as well.

+When reading the code for the example application, you should start with `TodoStore.hs`.
+Next, look at `TodoDispatcher.hs` and `TodoViews.hs`.
+Finally, you can look at `TodoComponents.hs` and `Main.hs`.

+# Build

 To build, you must pass the `-fexample` flag to cabal.

 ~~~